 First Violation: An Incident Report will be filed with the Office of Student Life.
-The student will pay up to \$200.00 fine and possible 10 hours of community service (community service hours that are not completed will result in an additional \$20 per hour fine for the student).
-The student will be required to take Drug and Alcohol Sanction Training (provided by Safe Colleges) and attend at least 5 sessions of "Decisions" instructed by Student Life staff.
+The student will pay a \$50 fine and complete drug and alcohol training.
 If the student is a minor and violates the alcohol policy, the Student Life personnel reserve the right to contact his/her parents.

 Second Violation: An Incident Report will be filed with the Office of Student Life.
-The student will be required to complete an alcohol external assessment at his/her own expense and follow through with all the recommendations.
-The student will also be placed on probation for one semester.
-In addition, the student will pay up to a \$400.00 fine and possibly complete up to 20 hours of community service (community service hours that are not completed will result in an additional \$20 per hour fine for the student).
+The student will also be placed on probation (includes minimum of 5 counseling sessions) for one semester.
+In addition, the student will pay up to a \$150.00 fine and have possible additional consequences or requirements.
 If the student is a minor and violates the alcohol policy, the Student Life personnel reserves the right to contact his/her parents.